-Pop Quiz/zes: A quiz, or quizzes, to be completed individually will be set in class without notice.
-Each quiz is intended to consolidate the student's advancement in learning the private equity concepts during the course.
+Pop Quiz: A pop quiz to be completed individually in class without notice.
+The quiz is intended to consolidate the student's advancement in learning the concepts during the course.

 Case Studies: This course includes two case studies representing 40% of the final grade.
 Case preparation guideline will be provided.
 Please respect the maximum length established for each case.
 The first case is to be completed individually and submission will be limited to one pager and in class discussion.
 The second case is to be prepared and submitted by teams of 4-6 students.
-It is up to students to form teams however there is an expectation that teams will be diverse and that the individual members will complement each other's skills.
+There is an expectation that teams will be diverse and that the individual members will complement each other's skills.

 We will discuss each case in-depth in class on the date the assignment is due.
-Please have a copy of your submissions and/ or working papers available for reference during the discussion.
-Submissions are due at the start of class and must be submitted electronically on CourseWorks prior to the class on submission date and in hard copy format in class.
+Please have a hard copy of your submissions and/ or working papers available for reference during the discussion.
+Hard copy submissions are due at the start of class and must be submitted electronically on CourseWorks prior to the class on submission date and in hard copy format in class.
 Late e-mail submissions will not be accepted.